vpakhuchyi/censor/docs/index.md

 The Censor handler provides the following configuration options that can be passed to the NewHandler() function to customize its behavior:

-- `WithCensor(censor *censor.Processor)`: sets the censor processor instance for the logger handler.
+- `WithCensor(censor *censor.Processor)`: sets the processor instance for the logger handler.
-  If not provided, a default censor processor is used.
+  If not provided, a default processor is used.
 - `WithMessagesFormat()`: enables censoring of log message values `msg` if present.
 - `WithKeysFormat()`: enables censoring of log key values `key`.

 #### Logger usage patterns

-To ensure compatibility with the censor handler, it is recommended to use the logger with the following constructions:
+To ensure compatibility with the Censor handler, it is recommended to use the logger with the following constructions:

 For non-sugared logger: